-This Policy sets out our expectations on operators of gambling premises with clear reference to the local area profile, which is an assessment of the key characteristics of Elmbridge in the context of gambling-related harm.
-We will continue to identify current and emerging risks to enable us to address local issues and we will keep this Policy under review.
-We also support national measures to minimise the risk of gambling-related harm.
+This Policy sets out our expectations on operators of gambling premises with reference to the local area profile, which is an assessment of the key characteristics of Elmbridge in the context of gambling-related harm.
+Wherever possible we will continue to identify current and emerging risks to enable us to address local issues and we will keep this Policy under review.
+We will also support national measures to minimise the risk of gambling-related harm.